siverpro/testnet_wiki/docs/02_Installation/06_Installing_Factom_testnet_software.md

 1. Name your container `factomd`.

-2. Enter the image name `factominc/factomd:v5.0.0-alpine`
+2. Enter the image name `factominc/factomd:v5.4.0-alpine` (See note above regarding the latest version in docker repository)

 3. Mark additional ports `8088:8088`, `8110`:`8110`, `8090:8090`.